The Daily Stoic for April 5th. “Trust, but verify”.

 — “No more white horses”, from T2’s album It’ll All Work Out In Boomland (1970)

 Of course, I cannot blame him.
-He got a good commission, and a lot of people would have done the same he did in the same situation.
-I am the only one to blame here, I was young and naïve.
-I believed in the basic goodness of mankind back them.
+He got a good commission.
+A lot of people would have done the same in the same situation.
+I am the only one to blame here, I was young and naive.
+I believed in the goodness of humankind (well, back then, anyway).

 This also applies, obviously, to our initial impressions.
 While I do believe we need to trust our gut, I also think that a reasonable level of skepticism and deliberation added to the mix can save us from a lot of trouble.

-Our instincts have evolved to quickly allow us to evaluate situations, based on years of experience and ages of evolution.
-Unfortunately, our stereotypes and prejudices can sneak in, and blur our reasoning.
+Our instincts have evolved to allow us to evaluate situations quickly, based on years of experience and ages of evolution.
+Unfortunately, our stereotypes and prejudices can sneak in, blurring our reasoning.

 So before judging, before letting our feelings decide on the overall picture, allow yourself a moment of reflection.
-Breathe, and then make your decision.
+Don’t believe this person simply because you trust her.
+Do your own research, and then make your decision.
+Otherwise, you are the only one to blame.

 Today’s Daily Stoic contains a wise word of wisdom in my opinion.
 Trust, but verify.
 Traditionally a believer in the basic human goodness, I have been disappointed way too many times.
 And yes, I do acknowledge that today’s advice may seem overly pessimistic or distrustful, but it’s experience who’s talking here.